 What you must do if you are attending another school

-- Obtain a signed Advising Agreement document or Course Approval Form from your advisor that lists the courses you are taking at the secondary school and the courses that NMSU will accept as transfer work towards your degree program.
+- Obtain a signed Advising Agreement document or Secondary Enrollment Form from your advisor that lists the courses you are taking at the secondary school and the courses that NMSU will accept as transfer work towards your degree program.

-- Submit the signed Advising Agreement document or Course Approval Form to Military and Veterans Programs.
+- Submit the signed Advising Agreement document or Secondary Enrollment Form to Military and Veterans Programs.

 - At the end of the secondary school term, submit an official transcript to NMSU Undergraduate Admissions (this is solely the responsibility of the student, not the secondary school).
 If grades are not received to confirm courses were successfully completed a termination of benefits may occur which will create an overpayment to the student.